 Just a few miles southeast of Ardmore, on the edge of the Carter and Love County lines, you will find Oklahoma’s oldest and largest state park – Lake Murray State Park.
 On April 10, 1933, the Oklahoma legislature purchased the land that now is the park, and construction soon began on the 12,496-acre recreational area and man-made lake encompassing 5,728-acre.
 The Works Progress Administration built camping areas, hiking trails, and picnic tables.
-Nearly 90 years later, Lake Murray State Park is still one of Oklahoma’s most beautiful areas to explore and relax.
+Nearly 90 years later, Lake Murray State Park is still one of Oklahoma’s most beautiful areas to explore and relax, especially during the warmer months.
 Read below for a guide to the state park!

 Lake Murray Lodge

-If you’re looking for comfort and great views during your stay, Lake Murray Lodge is the perfect spot!
+Lake Murray Lodge is the perfect spot if you’re looking for comfort and great views during your stay!
 The lodge has 32 lakeside guest rooms with private balconies with the perfect view of the lake and is perfect for two or a larger group.
 Take in the scenery while you sip your morning coffee on the expansive patio.
-While you’re staying at the lodge, have breakfast, lunch or dinner (or all three!) at the on-site Blue Herron Restaurant.
 Lake Murray Lodge is also a great place to host an event or conference, with meeting and board rooms on-site.

 On the edge of the lake stands a large tower – Tucker Tower.
-It was also built in the 1930’s, as a private retreat area for Oklahoma’s governors.
+This structure was built in the 1930s as a private retreat area for Oklahoma’s governors.
 It was modeled after a European castle that Oklahoma state Senator Fred Tucker took a picture of while serving during WWI.
 However, this building never served its original purpose because the project was never fully financed.
 Now it serves as the Lake Murray Nature Center and houses many artifacts about the area.
-This is a great place to start your hike and a day of exploring Oklahoma history.
+This is a great place to start your hike and a day of exploring Oklahoma's history.
 And I think it’s the best place to take pictures of the lake!

 Lake Murray Water Sports and Mini Golf